 Blend #6: Sandalwood, Clary Sage, Bergamot

-The rich, woodsy scent of sandalwood is so pleasant, you’ll want to slow down and take a few deep breaths.
+The rich, woodsy scent of sandalwood is so pleasant you'll want to slow down and take a few deep breaths.
 That musky aroma has been used for centuries in Ayurvedic medicine, yoga, and meditation to promote feelings of connection and grounding [source].

 Clary sage has an incredible aroma, and studies are finding that it has an antidepressant-like effect as well [source].